 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-And it has affected the state of our streets and how far we move.
+COVID-19 has affected the state of our streets and how far we move.
 See that chart to start the article?
 It shows just how much we have declined in our movement since March, according to state.
 In many states, our average distance moved has dropped by 100 percent or less.
-That is how much times are changing.

 A Benefit of COVID-19: Decline in Deadly Crashes